-EU
+The EU

-Already in 2021, the EU Competition Commissioner Margrethe Vestager delivered a speech on the EU's cartels policy during which she announced an increased EU interest in anticompetitive hiring practices.
-Today, on 21 November 2023, the Commission has, for the first time, announced that it carried out dawn raids for a suspected cartel infringement relating inter alia to no poach agreements.
-This investigation may have the same effect as previously the first Commission investigation into purchasing cartels and put employment cartel law on top of the agenda.
-Already in the recent past we have seen companies extending their compliance programs to include HR personnel and review internal policies with regard to providing information on compensation levels.
+Already in 2021, Vestager delivered a speech on the EU's cartels policy during which she announced an increased EU interest in anti-competitive hiring practices.

+On Nov.
+21, the commission announced, for the first time, that it had carried out dawn raids for a suspected cartel infringement relating, inter alia, to no poach agreements.
+This investigation may have the same effect as previously the first commission investigation into purchasing cartels and put employment cartel law on top of the agenda.

-UK
+Already in the recent past, we have seen companies extending their compliance programs to include human resources personnel and review internal policies with regard to providing information on compensation levels.

+The U.K.

-The UK's CMA is at the forefront of developments.
-On 9 February 2023, the CMA published guidance for employers on how to avoid anticompetitive behaviour.
-This outlines the three main ways in which anticompetitive behaviours can arise in labour markets.
-No-poaching agreements are the first example of anticompetitive behaviour that the CMA warns against.
-The guidance also discusses the anticompetitive nature of wage-fixing agreements, which are agreements between two or more employers to fix employee pay or any other employee benefits.
-The final key anticompetitive behaviour warned against by the CMA is information sharing, i.e. two or more entities sharing sensitive commercial information with anticompetitive ramifications, because of its impact on recruitment and retention in the labour market.
+The U.K. CMA is at the forefront of developments.
+On Feb.
+9, the CMA published guidance for employers on how to avoid anti-competitive behavior.
+This outlines the three main ways in which anti-competitive behaviors can arise in labor markets.

+No-poaching agreements are the first example of anti-competitive behavior that the CMA warns against.
+The guidance also discusses the anti-competitive nature of wage-fixing agreements, which are agreements between two or more employers to fix employee pay or any other employee benefits.

+The final key anti-competitive behavior warned against by the CMA is information sharing, i.e., two or more entities sharing sensitive commercial information with anticompetitive ramifications, because of its impact on recruitment and retention in the labor market.

-In its guidance, the CMA outlines a number of steps that businesses can take to ensure that they do not inadvertently engage in anticompetitive behaviour, including (i) understanding how competition law applies to no-poaching and wage-fixing agreements, (ii) ensuring that no sensitive wage or similar business information is shared with a competitor, (iii) ensuring that recruitment staff are provided with training on competition law and how it applies in the recruitment context and (iv) ensuring that they have robust internal reporting processes in place.
-The fundamental principles that (i) not all anticompetitive agreements are in writing and that some may take the form of informal practices and (ii) that anticompetitive agreements may also cover freelancers and contracted workers, as well as salaried staff is reiterated in the guidance.
-Finally, the CMA makes it clear that any anticompetitive behaviour within the labour market should be reported as soon as possible.
+In its guidance, the CMA outlines a number of steps that businesses can take to ensure that they do not inadvertently engage in anti-competitive behavior, including

+Understanding how competition law applies to no-poaching and wage-fixing agreements;

+- Ensuring that no sensitive wage or similar business information is shared with a competitor; - Ensuring that recruitment staff are provided with training on competition law and how it applies in the recruitment context; and - Ensuring that they have robust internal reporting processes in place.

+The fundamental principles that (1) not all anti-competitive agreements are in writing, and some may take the form of informal practices, and that (2) anti-competitive agreements may also cover freelancers and contracted workers, as well as salaried staff, is reiterated in the guidance.

+Finally, the CMA makes it clear that any anti-competitive behavior within the labor market should be reported as soon as possible.

-The CMA made a step further by opening two investigations into broadcasters of television content (one investigation covering sports and the other non-sports content).
+The CMA took a step further by opening two investigations into broadcasters of television content, including BBC, ITV and BT Group PLC.
+One investigation covered sports and the other focused on nonsports content.

 Both investigations are looking into possible agreements among broadcasters concerning the employment of staff and the purchase of freelance services and are in the information gathering phase.